 Market Structure and Competition in Airline Markets

-We provide an econometric framework for estimating a game of simultaneous entry and pricing decisions in oligopolistic markets while allowing for correlations between unobserved fixed costs, marginal costs, and demand shocks.
-Firms' decisions to enter a market are based on whether they will realize positive profits from entry.
-We use our framework to quantitatively account for this selection problem in the pricing stage.
-We estimate this model using cross-sectional data from the US airline industry.
-We find that not accounting for endogenous entry leads to overestimation of demand elasticities.
-This, in turn, leads to biased markups, which has implications for the policy evaluation of market power.
-Our methodology allows us to study how firms optimally decide entry/exit decision in response to a change in policy.
-We simulate a merger between American and US Airways and we find that the post-merger market structure and prices depend crucially on how we model the characteristics of the post-merger firm as a function of the pre-merger firms' characteristics.
-Overall, the merged firm has a strong incentive to enter new markets; the merged firm faces a stronger threat of entry from rival legacy carriers, as opposed to low cost carriers; and, post-merger entry mitigates the adverse effects of increased concentration.
+We provide an econometric framework for estimating a game of simultaneous entry and pricing decisions while allowing for correlations between unobserved cost and demand shocks.
+We use our framework to account for selection in the pricing stage.
+We estimate the model using data from the US airline industry and find that not accounting for endogenous entry leads to biased estimation of demand elasticities.
+We simulate a merger between American and US Airways and find that product repositioning and post-merger outcomes depend on how we model the characteristics of the merged firm as a function of the pre-merger firms' characteristics.

 Keywords: Multiple Equilibria, Market Power, Self-Selection, Entry, Oligopoly, Market Structure, Merger

 JEL Classification: C35, C51, D43, L13, L41, L44